 Payasam (read what Wikipedia has to say) especially in the South of India is considered to be God's favorite food.
 Hence it generally occupies center stage in most festivals.

-My mom makes the regular Paal Payasam- which is made with cooked rice and milk, or Semiya Payasam- made with vermicilli and milk.
-In most payasams, milk is kept at a simmer for a long time, so that it gets the pinkish hue and tastes rich.
+My mom makes the regular Paal Payasam- which is the traditional kinds, made with cooked rice and milk, or Semiya Payasam- made with vermicilli and milk.
+In most payasams, milk is kept at a simmer for a long time, so that it gets the pinkish hue as it thickens and tastes rich.

 My payasam is a quicker version and uses cashewnuts instead of the traditional rice or vermicilli.

-4 cups 2% milk ( i prefer this, you could use whole milk too)
+Ingredients:4 cups toned milk (you could use whole milk too)

 Few strands saffron